Understanding inequality aversion for use in public health decision making using multi-criteria decision making

-The proposed PhD will explore the following questions:
+The proposed PhD will explore the following core questions:

-1. Do relevant decision makers have different inequality aversion for overall wellbeing and the domains of wellbeing, and for what reason(s)?
+2. Do decision makers have different inequality aversion for overall wellbeing and the domains of wellbeing, and for what reason(s)?

 - Has a first or upper second class honours degree in a relevant discipline